awsdocs/aws-control-tower-guide/doc_source/mandatory-guardrails.md

 }
 ```

-## Enable Access Logging for Log Archive<a name="log-archive-access-enabled"></a>
+## Disallow Changes to Logging Configuration for AWS Control Tower Created Amazon S3 Buckets in Log Archive<a name="disallow-logging-changes-s3-buckets-created"></a>

-This guardrail enables access logging  in the log archive shared account\.
+This guardrail prevents changes to logging configuration for the Amazon S3 buckets that AWS Control Tower creates in the log archive account\.
 This is a preventive guardrail with mandatory guidance\.
-By default, this guardrail is enabled on the **Core** OU\.
+By default, this guardrail is enabled on the Security OU\.
+It cannot be enabled on additional OUs\.

 The artifact for this guardrail is the following SCP\.